jameshfisher/jameshfisher.com/_posts/2017-06-04-sine-wave-oscillator.md

 ---
 title: Defining the sine function as an oscillator
 tags: []
+summary: >-
+  The sine function can be defined as the oscillation of an object on a spring, which can be simulated with a simple iterative function.
+This provides an intuitive definition of sine beyond the standard trig-based one.
 ---

 When I do something trigonometric, I reach for a library implementing common trig functions, e.g. `Math.sin`.
 From school through university through work, I've been taught to treat these functions as black boxes.
 Before we had calculators at school, there were books of sine tables - more black boxes.
 How do these functions actually work?
 How do you define `sin(x)`?